whetstoneresearch/doppler-indexer-rs/docs/ETH_CALL_COLLECTION.md

 ## Error Handling

-- If an eth_call fails (e.g., contract doesn't exist at that block), an empty `value` is stored
+- **Without Multicall3:** If an eth_call reverts or fails (e.g., contract doesn't exist at that block), the result is skipped entirely — no row is written for that call
+- **With Multicall3:** Individual sub-call failures return empty bytes (due to `allowFailure=true`), so a row with an empty `value` is stored
 - Failed calls are logged with a warning but don't stop collection
-- Empty values in the output indicate either a failed call or a zero-length response
+- If the Multicall3 RPC call itself fails, all sub-calls for that block are treated as failed

 ## Performance Considerations